 Hartwick College is a wonderful choice for students pursuing an Anthropology degree.
 Students who enjoy a more slow-paced life will appreciate Hartwick College's location in the small town of Oneonta, New York.

 Freshmen are not required to live on-campus at Hartwick College.
-Considering that 7.0% of student loan borrowers are in default, Hartwick's default rate of 6.0% is really good.
+The student body at this school is extremely diverse and welcomes undergraduates from across 22 states and territories and at least 17 countries.
 Find all the vital specifics on Hartwick by checking out their scorecard.

 Every student who is interested in Anthropology has to look into Washington College.
 Students who love a more relaxed life will enjoy the school's setting in the smallish town of Chestertown, Maryland.

-Washington College grads end up with about $26,688 of student loans on average.
-That's far lower than the U.S. average of $28,547.
-Washington College supports interaction amongst students and their educators, helped by the 11:1 student-to-faculty ratio.
+Washington College supports interaction amongst students and their educators, helped by the 12:1 student-to-faculty ratio.
+Washington College understands how to work with the specific requirements of international students; 11.4% of its student body comes from other countries.
 The scorecard provides a good summary of Washington College.

 It's hard to beat Haverford College if you wish to study Anthropology.
 It is located in the suburban area of Haverford, Pennsylvania.